genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 If no file parameter is specified, `.csv` is assumed and read from the local directory.

-Verbose mode will additionally output line-by-line operation outcome, and a final summary of error lines to be corrected and resubmitted.
-This makes the script useful for scheduled or automated jobs (e.g. daily data loads).
+Verbose mode additionally outputs line-by-line operation outcome, and a final summary of error lines to be corrected and resubmitted.
+This makes `SendIt` useful for scheduled or automated jobs (e.g. daily data loads).

 :::warning
 Do not use `SendIt` to update User details in any way.
 This can easily cause database errors.
 To update User profiles or User attributes, only use Genesis [user entity management](../../../web/micro-front-ends/foundation-entity-management/).